-The ICJ Acting President
+The ICJ President

-The ICJ Vice President
+The ICJ Vice Presidents

 Carlos Ayala was elected as Vice-President of the ICJ in 2018.
 He is currently serving his second term as Commissioner following his election in 2012.
 He was a member of the Inter-American Commission on Human Rights (I-ACHR) and served as Chairman between 1996 and1999.
 Carlos was also the Rapporteur for Indigenous People´s Rights of the I-ACHR between 1996 and 1999.
 He was a member of the Andean Commission of Jurists between 1992 and 2009, serving as their President between 2003 and 2009.
 Carlos has also served as a Professor at a number of prestigious universities, including Universidad Católica “Andrés Bello” (UCAB) and Universidad Central de Venezuela (UCV) in Caracas, Georgetown University and American University in the USA, and has recently been appointed at the University of Oxford in the UK.
 He is the author of several publications relating to Constitutional Law, Administrative Law and Human Rights Law.
 Carlos is currently a partner in the Caracas law firm Ayala, Dillon, Fernández & Linares (Consultores Jurídicos).
 Since 1998, Carlos has been a member of the Board of the Ibero-American Institute of Constitutional Law and chairman of the Venezuela Chapter.
 He has been a member of the International Human Rights Institute IBA in London since 2009.
 Between 1996 and 1998, Carlos also served as President of the Venezuelan Association of Constitutional Law and, since 1998, as President Honoris Causa.